Unlock deeper cycle insights and discover your unique patterns.

 Clue uses your personal information, such as your email address, to contact you with messages, emails, and newsletters.
 These include push notifications, in-app messages and emails to deliver health content and occasional promotional materials that may be of interest to you.

-You consent to push notifications when you activate Clue's push notifications on your device settings.
-You can withdraw your consent at any time.
-You can unsubscribe from our newsletter by clicking the unsubscribe link at the bottom of the message, and you can disable notifications sent by Clue in your device settings.
+You can unsubscribe from our newsletter and promotional e-mails by clicking the unsubscribe link at the bottom of the message, and you can disable notifications sent by Clue in your device settings.

 Read more about the Standard Contractual Clauses here.
 Please refer to section 6.1 for further information.